jeanfifa09/Project3/README.md

 # Project3
-Java application that will allow any client (the end-user) to execute commands against  the  database.
+Java GUI application that will allow any client (the end-user) to execute commands against  the  database.